essole/Walkthrough-Crossroads/README.md

 ![d4](https://user-images.githubusercontent.com/63744686/116488509-0c451180-a882-11eb-9d4e-1fa13ba80b4f.png)

 When the file is done extracting, you'll find in your curent directory a new directory created and named **results**.
-Inside this one, there's another directory named keepers in which there are somes files and among those file we find a wordlist, with it what we might expect is that soon it should come in handy while try to do a brute force attack. bellow the wordlist file captured
+Inside this one, there's another directory named keepers in which there are somes files, and among those files we find a wordlist, with it what we might expect is that soon it should come in handy while try to do a brute force attack. bellow the wordlist file captured

 ![d5](https://user-images.githubusercontent.com/63744686/116489113-9e014e80-a883-11eb-92b6-816f0a52ea79.png)